 Board of Directors

-With Blessed Unrest Matt wrote text for Body: Anatomies of Being, adapted A Christmas Carol, wrote Burn, Crave, Hold (Innovative Theatre Award nominee for Outstanding Script), co-wrote The Sworn Virgin and Doruntine (with Lirak Çelaj of Teatri Oda, Kosova), co-wrote Eurydice’s Dream and ArtCamp SexyTime FootBall, and co-adapted Lying and Certain Things Which I Will Call Sacred.
+Matt is a playwright and actor.
+He has written The Snow Queen (based on Andersen, winner of NY Innovative Theatre Award for Outstanding Production, nominee for Outstanding Original Script), A Christmas Carol (adapted from Dickens), Burn, Crave, Hold (NY IT Award for Outstanding Production, nominee for Outstanding Original Script), Body: Anatomies of Being (in collaboration with the ensemble), co-wrote The Sworn Virgin and Doruntine (with Lirak Çelaj of Teatri Oda, Kosova), co-wrote Eurydice’s Dream and ArtCamp SexyTime FootBall, and co-adapted Lying and Certain Things Which I Will Call Sacred.
 He has performed in the Balkan tours of The Sworn Virgin and Doruntine, 365Days/365Plays, Lying, Peer Gynt 1:16:19, Certain Things, All’s Well That Ends…Well, Life Is a Dream, and Come if You Dare 1 & 2.
 He appeared Off-Broadway with the Roundabout and Mint Theater Companies, and has played with National Shakespeare Company (NYC), Theatre By the Blind (NYC), Fulton Opera House (PA), Vermont Stage, North Carolina Stage, Georgia Shakespeare Festival, The Warehouse Theatre (SC), Hampstead Players (NH), the outdoor drama Tecumseh (OH) and at Columbia University.
-He has taught and directed movement and stage combat at The School for Film and TV, Greenwich Academy, and Columbia Preparatory.
-Matt has taught workshops in physical and devised theatre at Stephens College, Centenary College, Texas Tech University, and at the Kennedy Center American College Theatre Festival (region 7).
+Matt has taught workshops in physical and devised theatre at Clemson University, Western Washington University, Presbyterian College, Stephens College, Centenary College, Texas Tech University, Prishtina University (Kosovo) and at the Kennedy Center American College Theatre Festival (region 2 & 7).
 He has served on several grant review panels and taught workshops in grant writing.
 He has trained with the SITI Company and at Clemson University, where he also received a degree in Biological Sciences, and owes much of who he is to the sea turtles of Costa Rica.

 Celli received her MFA in Acting from Brandeis University and her BA in Theatre from Spelman College.
 Her Blessed Unrest acting credits include: Machinal; Burn, Crave, Hold: The James Wilde Project; Measure for Measure; 365 Days/365 Plays; and the workshop production of Nick.
 She has performed nationally in National Tours, Regional Theatre, and Off-Broadway.
 Celli recently directed This Train is Bound for Glory at the Cherry Lane which won the 2008 Downtown Urban Theatre Festival’s Best Play Award.
 Additionally, Celli was a member of the vocal composition team and provided vocals for the score of the 2008 American Black Film Festival’s HBO Best Short Award Winnig Film PreMature which begins airing on HBO in February 2009.
 A lover of the craft, Celli is also a private vocal and acting coach.